Laci1953/RC2014-CPM/ReturnToCCP/readme.txt

 How to build a .COM file that does return directly to CCP, without a CP/M warm boot

+I choosed a simple program, dumpx.c (it dumps the content of a file, in both hexa & ASCII format).

+If you build-it using the standard HiTech command:

+C>c -v -o dumpx.c

+, it will build DUMPX.COM, which executes a CP/M warm boot, at exit.

+Let's build a new program, named MYDUMPX.COM, that does return directly to CCP, without a CP/M warm boot.
 Use :

 >submit make